A Partnership in Community-Driven Action

 PfCA was formed to unite the community through powerful partnerships, solving difficult problems together.
 The foundation of these collaborations is the enduring dedication of Jimmy and Mark to each other and their shared future.

-Together, Jimmy and Mark have significantly contributed to building an inclusive community in rural Colorado.
-They co-organized the first-ever Ark Valley Pride in Chaffee County in 2016, which sparked vital local Gay-Straight Alliances and 2SLGBTQIA+ parent support groups.
+Jimmy and Mark's partnership extends beyond PfCA's formal structure, rooted in a shared commitment to building inclusive community in rural Colorado.
+Together, they seamlessly transitioned their advocacy from Denver to Salida in 2015.
+They immediately co-organized the first-ever Ark Valley Pride in Chaffee County in 2016, a landmark event that sparked vital local Gay-Straight Alliances and 2SLGBTQIA+ parent support groups.
 Their collaborative spirit introduced an after-school arts program (The Design Collective) that ultimately led to the YAS!
-Club.
-They also became "Safe Zone" trainers, educating over 7,500 people in workplaces and municipalities.
-Their profound impact was recognized when they were jointly named Chaffee County Volunteers of the Year in both 2017 and 2018.
-PfCA was further honored as the Chaffee County Community Foundation's Organization of the Year in 2023, a testament to their sustained, collective vision for a thriving, equitable community.
+(Your Authentic Self) Club.
+They also became trainers of "Safe Zone" programs, educating over 20 other trainers who have now reached more than 7,500 people in workplaces and municipalities.